msimmons/jvmcode/server/README.md

 - Supports serving static content for hosted extensions (to allow implementation of complex content providers)

 ### TODO
+- When jvm project starts (must have all dependencies and paths), scan all source files and class files, make sure things are up-to-date
 - Make sure things are compiled, watch .class files for changes?
+- Notifications from server -> vscode when server is doing something
 - More inteligent mapping of class names to file:locations when loading source (Javassist)
 - Bytecode decompiler (Javassist as compromise maybe)
 - Debugger interface